prabalghura/abcBanking/README.md

 # abcBanking
 API to provide managing token queues in a Banking system

-API documentation available at https://prabalghura.github.io/abcBanking/
+API documentation available at https://prabalghura.github.io/abcBanking/javadoc

+Test coverage report available at https://prabalghura.github.io/abcBanking/cobertura/index.html

 Below is the DB Model for the solution: